 Montana has five state prisons; each is designed for a specific demographic and purpose.
 Some hold only male inmates, and others are specifically for women.
 Riverside helps women who have undergone trauma heal while they rehabilitate from their crimes.
 The state prisons in Montana include:

 All of these facilities are overseen and managed by the Montana Department of Corrections.

-Montana makes it very easy to find a prison inmate located in state prison.
-They have a dedicated website specifically designed to allow public inmate searches.
+The Montana state prison inmate locator makes it very easy to find a prison inmates located in state prison.
+They have a dedicated website specifically designed to allow public inmate offender searches.
 Simply, follow the instructions below: